axonivy-market/portal/Documentation/PortalDeveloperGuide/source/customization/login.rst

 |login-default|

-To replace default login page, extends existing templates with ``ui:define name="login"`` to define your new login component like below
+To replace default login page, extend existing templates with ``ui:define name="login"`` to define your new login component like below

 .. code-block:: html